How cyber security can protect your digital identity

 When you share information online, you expect it to stay private – which is why you should always take steps to protect your information.

-When it comes to your personal Wi-Fi network, you should always change the default name and password of your network.
+When it comes to your personal Wi-Fi network, you should always change the default DefaultA setting automatically chosen by a program or computer that remains until the user specifies another setting. name and password PasswordCombination of letters and numbers you select to secure an account or device. of your network.
 Setting up your home network properly can create a strong foundation for staying cyber safe.

 Secure your accounts